 It’s no secret that services like 1-800-PetMeds are a great way of fulfilling your pet’s prescriptions online.
 Hello Ralphie combines the convenience of an online vet pharmacy with telemedicine, making it easy to pair your next remote visit with a medication order.
-A prescription appointment costs $55, and the service also gives you an option to make an appointment in order to get advice only ($35).
+Appointments start at $35.

-Appointments can be scheduled online or through the Hello Ralphie app, and your conversation and medical records will be stored for future reference.
+Appointments start at $35 and can be scheduled online or through the Hello Ralphie app.
+Your conversation and medical records will be stored for future reference.
 One thing to be aware of is that the service draws a distinction between the terms “telehealth” and “telemedicine,” and only appointments falling under the latter category can include a prescription or diagnosis.
 Bear in mind also that not every state allows vets to perform telemedicine, so do your research before scheduling an appointment.

 Best Subscription: Whisker Docs